African All Stars Transfer News & Rumours: Arsenal agree £18m deal for Sambi Lokonga

 Newcastle's move for Lemina hits dead end

-Mario Lemina's reported to Newcastle United has fallen through because of his age.
+Mario Lemina's reported switch to Newcastle United has fallen through because of his age.

-Daily Mail reports that the Magpies owner Mike Ashley is reluctant to pay of a fee around £4 million for Gabon international who will turn 28 in September.
+Daily Mail reports that Magpies owner Mike Ashley is reluctant to pay a fee around £4 million for Gabon international who will turn 28 in September.

-Lemina has fallen out of favour at St Mary's Stadium having spent the last two seasons on loan but the Saints have no interest in a swap deal.
+Lemina has apparently fallen out of favour at St Mary's Stadium having spent the last two seasons on loan from the club, but the Saints have no interest in a swap deal.

 Hakimi to be a PSG player in 24 hours